uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 1. It's better to have working code that implements some features than to have non-working code that attempts to implement all features
 2. Submissions that cannot be compiled or executed without crashing **will not receive partial credit**
-3. Start early - in a worst case you'll finish early and have more free time.
+3. Start early - in the worst case you'll finish early and have more free time.
 4. Break the assignment into several individual features.
    1. Have different people implement each those features in separate classes/files.
    2. Do not have one giant main-class or main-method